At NEFA, we believe public art has the power to shift public culture and change the future, for the better.

 • Current PASJ grantee (lead applicant) who has not completed their respective grantee report.

-• Past PASJ Grantees are not eligible to apply to PASJ again for a full calendar year from completing their grantee report.
-(E.g., If you submit a PASJ grantee report on June 1, 2023 that is approved, you are eligible to apply for PASJ again starting June 1, 2024.)
+• Past PASJ Grantees are not eligible to apply to PASJ again for a full calendar year from completing their grantee report (e.g., If you submit a PASJ grantee report on June 1, 2023 that is approved, you are not eligible to submit a new application for PASJ till June 1, 2024 or after).

 Note: If you are applying for a Collective Imagination for Spatial Justice and a Public Art for Spatial Justice grant in the same grant round, each application will be reviewed independently and funding is not guaranteed (i.e., you may be funded for one but not the other).